uo-lca/CalRecycleLCA/Database/README.md

 To apply the migration via the data loader, first ensure that the migration file is present in `DataModel/Migrations`, and then simply run the data loader with the `-u` switch.

+## Migration-specific instructions

+### NodeCache-ILCDEntity -- 2015-07-22

+A mild migration to add ILCDEntity field to NodeCache.
+Also add a description field to Scenario.
+After migrating, the cache will need to be rebuilt with `/config/init`

+ 1. Run `data-loader -u` from the command prompt
+ 2. Start up the server and request `/config/init`

+### Classification -- 2015-08-17

+Change Classification table to be internally generated with a database-generated primary key.
+In order to make this change the table must be dropped and re-generated.

+Classification data are no longer drawn from the CSV file in the data loader; instead they are drawn from the ILCD entity data files directly.
+The data loader will extract classification data even for entities that have already been loaded.
+In order to rebuild the classification table, please run the data loader:

+ 1. Run `data-loader -u` from the command prompt
+ 2. Update LCA_Data
+ 3. Run `data-loader -r <root directory> -s <source folder>` for each data source in use.
+This will slurp up classification information from the data files.

 Database Initialization Tool